dustinpfister/blog_posts/_posts/canvas-layer.md

 So the basic idea of canvas layers is that you just have a collection of canvas elements.
 A canvas element that is created and added to a container element first will have a lower z index value then canvas elements added after using the document.appenbdChild method unless something is done to change that.

 Anything that should have a lower z index value, such as a background can be drawn to a canvas that is behind another canvas that draws something that updates on every frame tick in the foreground.
 In some situations this can help to improve frame rate a little, by taking what is updated only once at the start of a game and drawing it just once in a separate canvas.

+So lets start out with a basic example that is just two hard coded canvas elements in the html itself.
+Where I have a div element and then two canvas elements contained in the div element that acts as a container of the canvas elements.
+I will want to set the position of the div to absolute or certain other types of positioning that will work well with this such as fixed.
+The position of the canvas elements in the div element should also be set to absolute rather than static or relative so that they layer up on top of each other in the container element.

 ```html
 <html>